Information

 The State has also shared the following information for residents with disaster damages:

 The American Red Cross is offering damage-based financial assistance for those whose primary residences (both renters and homeowners) sustained eligible damage as a result of the recent glacial outburst flooding in Juneau (More information in this handout.)
-Please call (907) 646-5467 to make an appointment at the Red Cross assistance center.
+Please call (907) 646-5467 to speak with a Red Cross representative.

 Disaster Distress Mental Health Support